z-beslaneev/Detective-Pugs/README.md

 This project is a multiplayer game written in C++ and utilizes modern technologies for backend development.

+The goal of the game is to collect as many things as possible and take them back to the base.

 ### Built With
 * ![](https://img.shields.io/badge/C%2B%2B20-%2320232A?style=for-the-badge&logo=cplusplus)